19 zip codes·Updated June 2026

 4 Bedroom$3,250/mo

-Fair Market Rents are published annually by HUD for the Sacramento metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Sacramento metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Sacramento metro area is $2,120/month.
-Current median asking rents are near or below the FMR for this area.
+HUD's Fair Market Rent for a 2-bedroom in the Sacramento metro is $2,120/month.
+Asking rents come in about 9% below the federal benchmark, which can make Section 8 properties competitive here.

-Sacramento used to be overlooked, but remote work changed that.
-A lot of Bay Area workers realized they could live in Sac, pay half the rent, and still go to the office a couple days a week.
+Sacramento used to be overlooked.
+Remote work changed that.
+Bay Area workers realized they could live in Sac, pay half the rent, and still get to the office a couple days a week.
 That drove significant rent growth and migration.
 Midtown and East Sacramento are premium.
-South Sac, North Highlands, and Rancho Cordova are more affordable.
-State government employment provides a stable base of renters.
-California's rent control and tenant protections apply here too, so the regulatory environment is the same as the rest of the state.
-Sacramento is a good option for investors who want California exposure at a lower price point than the Bay Area.
-The key is understanding that the market has changed — pricing from five years ago isn't relevant anymore.
+South Sac, North Highlands, and Rancho Cordova are cheaper.
+State government employment provides a stable renter base.
+California rent control and tenant protections apply here too.
+Sacramento is a good option for investors who want California exposure at lower price points than the Bay Area.
+The market has changed though.
+Pricing logic from five years ago no longer applies.